-Stem Cell Biology, Cancer Mechanisms, and Novel Cellular and Molecular Therapeutics
+Stem Cells, Tumor Evolution, and Novel Cellular and Molecular Therapeutics

 Atypical Protein Kinase C in Gli Activation

 Patients with recessive dystrophic epidermolysis bullosa (RDEB) lack functional type VII collagen and suffer severe blistering and chronic wounds that ultimately lead to infection and development of lethal squamous cell carcinoma.
 The discovery of induced pluripotent stem cells (iPSCs) and the ability to edit the genome bring the possibility to provide definitive genetic therapy through corrected autologous tissues.
-Our lab has developed a scalable and cGMP compatible protocol to generate patient-derived COL7A1 gene-corrected epithelial keratinocyte sheets for autologous grafting. iPSC-derived keratinocytes are produced with minimal heterogeneity and secreted wild-type type VII collagen, resulting in stratified epidermis in vitro and in vivo in mice.
-Sequencing of corrected cell lines prior to tissue formation revealed heterogeneity of cancer-predisposing mutations, allowing us to select COL7A1 corrected banks with minimal mutational burden for downstream epidermis production.
+Our lab has developed a scalable and cGMP compatible protocol to generate patient-derived COL7A1 gene-corrected epithelial keratinocyte sheets for autologous grafting and use the system to study the mechanisms of human embryonic skin differentiation.

 Morphogens and Lineage Selectors Cooperate to Fold Chromatin